Level 2 of the CSS Grid Layout specification includes a

 grid-template-columns: subgrid [line1] [line2] [line3] [line4]

 Other than needing to take care of items that do not fit in your subgrid, a subgrid acts very similarly to any nested grid; the only difference is that the track sizing of the subgrid is set on the parent grid.
-As with any nested grid however, the size of content in the subgrid can change the track sizing, assuming a track sizing method is used that allows content to affect the size.
-In such a case, auto-sized row tracks for example will grow to fit content in the main grid and content in the subgrid.
+As with any nested grid, however, the size of the content in the subgrid can change the track sizing, assuming a track sizing method is used that allows content to affect the size.
+In such a case, auto-sized row tracks, for example, will grow to fit content in the main grid and content in the subgrid.

 As the subgrid value acts in much the same way as a regular nested grid, it is easy to switch between the two.
-For example, if you realize that you need an implicit grid for rows, all you would need to do is remove the
+For example, if you realize that you need an implicit grid for rows, you would need to remove the

 subgrid value of